-But she says that when her father went to the CarMax dealership in Maryland where the car was located, he was told that Wells Fargo wouldn't accept the power of attorney, so CarMax couldn't either.
+But she said that when her father went to the CarMax dealership where the car was located, in Maryland, he was told that Wells Fargo wouldn't accept the power of attorney, so CarMax couldn't either.

-"CarMax wanted to help ... but Wells Fargo, however, did not," Fourquet says.
+"CarMax wanted to help … but Wells Fargo, however, did not," she said.

-Roberson did note that for Wells Fargo, it's rare for a power of attorney to be used in buying a car.
+Roberson did note that for Wells Fargo, it's rare for a power of attorney to be used in the purchase of a car.

-In this case, there was no policy on the part of the lender to reject a power of attorney but there is no law that requires anyone to accept a power of attorney, either.
-Federal law does say military powers of attorney are valid in all states.
+In this case, there was no policy on the part of the lender not to accept a power of attorney — but there is no law that requires anyone to accept a power of attorney, either.
+The law does say that military powers of attorney are valid in all states.

-"But if the bank or business says they don't do business by power of attorney, that's all you can do," says Air Force Reserve Col. John Odom, a Louisiana attorney and expert on the Servicemembers Civil Relief Act.
+"But if the bank or business says they don't do business by power of attorney, that's all you can do," said Air Force Reserve Col. John Odom, a Louisiana attorney and expert on the Servicemembers' Civil Relief Act.

 Odom advises service members to contact the bank or other business beforehand to ask about any caveats or special language required in a power of attorney.

-Pentagon Federal Credit Union, for example, accepts authentic power of attorney documents and does not require that they follow a particular form or use specified language unless provided for by law, spokesman Steve Troxel says.
-But, he says, "We do reserve the right to reject a POA."
+Pentagon Federal Credit Union, for example, accepts authentic power of attorney documents and does not require that they follow a particular form or use specified language unless provided for by law, said spokesman Steve Troxel.
+But, he said, "We do reserve the right to reject a POA."

 Here's what Pentagon Federal requires:

-The power of attorney must indicate that the grantor will not hold the accepting institution responsible for any acts that occur as a result of its acceptance of the power of attorney.
+• The power of attorney must indicate that the grantor will not hold the accepting institution responsible for any acts that occur as a result of their acceptance of the power of attorney.
 Pentagon Federal can provide language to accomplish this in the power of attorney, if needed.

-Odom says troops should think carefully about powers of attorney.
-With a general power of attorney, you're authorizing someone to act on your behalf in your absence.
+Odom said troops should think carefully about powers of attorney.
+With a general power of attorney, you're giving someone authorization to act on your behalf in your absence.

 If a general power of attorney is somehow stolen, that could be a problem, too.

-"We really talk to the young troops about it carefully," Odom says.
+"We really talk to the young troops about it carefully," Odom said.
 "What do they want to do?
 "Someone in Afghanistan can get a power of attorney executed in two days and e-mailed.